Reference Library Sitemap

 Volcano from Australian Government, Geoscience Australia.
 Natural hazards: What is a volcano?
 Types of volcanoes, Predicting eruptions, Volcanoes in Australian territory, The Pago PNG volcano, Volcano facts, photos and links.

 Earthquake from Australian Government, Geoscience Australia.
+Earthquake Basics.
 What is an Earthquake?
 Where do earthquakes occur?
 How are earthquakes detected?
 Measuring the size of an earthquake, Seismographs and seismograms, Australia on the move, and Australian earthquakes.

 Earthquakes by Kaye M. Shedlock & Louis C. Pakiser.
 U.S. Department of the Interior, U.S. Geological Survey (USGS) General Interest Publications.
 Contents: Introduction, Earthquakes in History, Where Earthquakes Occur, How Earthquakes Happen, Measuring Earthquakes, Volcanoes and Earthquakes, Predicting Earthquakes.